top of page

 Where Constraints Appear

 Shopify uses Liquid as its templating layer.
-It is secure and structured—but intentionally restrictive.
-Deep backend customization, especially real-time ERP integrations or non-standard checkout flows, can require workarounds or upgrading to Shopify Plus.
+It is secure and structured but intentionally restrictive.
+Deep backend customization, especially real-time ERP integrations or non-standard checkout flows, may require workarounds or upgrading to Shopify Plus.

 The Hidden Technical Debt